-Although I now have an Atari 800XL, it is not the one I had as a kid.
-This one is a later model because it has the Rev. C BASIC built-in.
-It is not modified in any way.
-If you zoom in on the picture below a bit, you’ll notice the Option key is somewhat worn out.
+Although I own an Atari 800XL, it is not the one I had as a kid.
+This one is a later model because it has the Rev. C BASIC built-in, which is the latest the one without known lock-up bugs.
+This 800XL is not modified in any way.
+If you zoom in on the picture below, you’ll notice the Option key is somewhat worn out.
 This is pretty common because you have to hold down Option to disable the built-in BASIC, which is usually needed when running disk-based machine language games.

 It really should not be necessary to do that since an ML game can disable BASIC itself, but it seems most didn’t know that was a thing at the time.